As runners, we love being out on the road or trail, our feet pounding on the ground almost hypnotically. Most of us aren’t exactly gym rats!

 7. Bowflex Blaze Home Gym

-You should be able to get an effective workout on this comprehensive home gym.
-You can do 60 or more exercises using this resistance machine, and if you aren’t sure what all of those are, it comes with a handy placard filled with exercises.
+The goal of a home gym is to get a simple yet effective comprehensive workout.
+You should be able to easily achieve that with the Blaze.
+You can do 60 or more exercises using this resistance machine, and if you aren’t sure what all of those are, it comes with a handy placard filled with exercise instructions.

 Adjust the pulleys and cables to suit your workout.
-Whether it’s chest day, abs day, or the dreaded leg day, you’ll be able to get a burn from this gym.
+Whether it’s chest day, abs day, or the dreaded leg day (what?!
+You’re a runner!
+Embrace the pain!), you’ll be able to get a burn from this gym.

 One of the things we like most about it is that while it comes with 210lbs of resistance, you can upgrade to 410lbs if you need more.
 That gets a thumbs-up for being suitable for everyone!